-Steamboat celebrates its 43rd annual Cowboy Downhill on Monday, January 16th.
+Steamboat celebrates its 44th annual Cowboy Downhill, one of the most unique ski racing events in Colorado.
+It’s held on Monday, January 15th, 2018.
 Professional rodeo cowboys are invited from all over, with this year’s contestants (over 100) from as far away as Canada and New York.
 Cowboys race each other two at time, with best overall time winning.

 The Cowboy Downhill started in 1974 when Larry Mahahn, a world champion cowboy, and Billy Kid, an Olympic medalist in skiing gathered ProRodeo stars from the Denver Stock Show to Steamboat Springs for ski races.

 ProRodeo Champions from across North America compete, as well as from Australia and Europe.
 There will be live music, Bud Light tents, and activities in the Gondola Square starting at 12pm.